 • Control persons can include senior officers, major decision-makers, and those with the power to appoint or remove key personnel.

-Under the Corporate Transparency Act (CTA), businesses are required to report their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
+Under the Corporate Transparency Act (CTA), businesses must report their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 A crucial aspect of this reporting is identifying the control person.
-But who is the control person in the beneficial ownership rule, and why is this information important?
+But who controls the beneficial ownership rule, and why is this information important?

 Understanding the Control Person in Beneficial Ownership